rsarich/rsarich/README.md

 # Hi there! 🖐

 ## 🚀 About me
-🎓 I'm a RaLe, a Montenegrian highschooler from Serbia, who likes to learn something new.
+🎓 I'm a RaLe, a Montenegrian highschooler, who likes to learn something new.
 Currently I am learning how to use C++

 👩‍💻 I know this will sound quite nerdy, but I'm type of person who like to explain in such detail, mostly things I learned.